Galaxy S20 Ultra review: Impressive but impractical

 But there's an even bigger number that we cannot ignore: $1,400.
 The S20 Ultra is more expensive than the Galaxy Z Flip, which uses new and costly folding display technology.
 For this price, Samsung needs to deliver something nearly perfect; the Ultra is not.
 Its camera issues and heft keep it from being the best in the market.
 For those looking to upgrade from an older device, bear in mind that Samsung cut the prices for the S10 series, which are still a big jump up from older flagships.

 If you don't need the most advanced phone available, the S20 Ultra is certainly overkill.
-Few of us need anything this extreme --it's hard to imagine situations where the S20 or S20+ wouldn't be enough.
+Few of us need anything this extreme -- it's hard to imagine situations where the S20 or S20+ wouldn't be enough.
 If you simply must have the highest specs, the Ultra will satisfy -- just remember that you don't need to spend this much for a great smartphone.